vincevelkey/vincevelkey.github.io/_pages/about.md

 More broadly, I am interested in Bayesian nonparametric methods and statistical aspects of random network models.
 I also have some interests in optimal transport and causal inference.

-Previously, I completed a BA and MMath in mathematics from Cambridge specialising in pure mathematics, particularly functional analysis.
+Previously, I completed a BA and MMath in mathematics at Cambridge, specialising in pure mathematics, particularly functional analysis.
 I also took the interdisciplinary [Logic Year](https://msclogic.illc.uva.nl/programme/logic-year/) programme at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam, focusing on machine learning.

 Current Research
 ======